-LogFile is a position-independent config.txt/ezproxy.cfg directive that specifes the name of the file in which the URLs accessed by EZproxy users should be stored.
-In the absence of this directive, EZproxy records this information to a file named ezproxy.log in the directory where EZproxy is installed.
+LogFile is a position-independent config.txt directive that can be used to customize the name of your EZproxy log file.
+In the absence of this directive, EZproxy records this information to a file named ezproxy.log in the EZproxy installation directory.

 The basic format for LogFile is: